ploskasn/pmedian_semi_obnoxious/README.md

 2. Ploskas, N. & Stergiou, K. (2022).
 Locating semi-obnoxious facilities under distance constraints.
 Annals of Mathematics & Artificial Intelligence (submitted)

-Please cite the following papers if you use the instances.
+Please cite the above papers if you use the instances.

 The repository includes the following instances in separate folders:
 1. "homogeneous_moreclients": instances where the number of clients is greater than or equal to the facilities